Kava-Labs/kava-proxy-service/architecture/PROXY_ROUTING.md

 ## Sharding

-Taking the example one step further, support the backend consists of data shards each containing a set of blocks.
+Taking the example one step further, suppose the backend consists of data shards each containing a set of blocks.
 Although sharded routing can be configured without pruning vs default cluster routing, this example assumes it is.

 The above example supports fielding requests to a particular endpoint with pruning & archive clusters:
 * request for tip-of-chain -> pruning cluster